andrewkamal/Biometric-Authentication-System/README.md

 - Delete all Fingerprints

 ## Implemented and Tested commands:
 We implement and test the Registration process to add a new fingerprint to the sensor.
-In order to do so we send a registration command to the sensor as follow
+In order to do so we send a registration command to the sensor as follows

 ![alt text](https://github.com/andrewkamal/Biometric-Authentication-System/blob/main/Images/Command.PNG)

 Then we checked if the Sensor responded with success or failure by checking the byte 9 from the Response packet.